MailBeez/mailbeez-documentation/pages/03.documentation/04.mailbeez/20.googlereviews_advanced/default.en.md

     author: admin
 ---

-**Get most out of your ShopVote.de Subscription**
+**Get real reviews on Google - automatically**

+Precondition: You must have a confirmed "Google My Business" account.
+There you can find your short URL for customer reviews.
+Read more on https://support.google.com/business/answer/7035772?hl=en

 ## Advanced Features

-this advanced module gives you a couple of settings to streamline and improve your process of inviting customers to give a rating on ShopVote.de:
+this advanced module gives you a couple of settings to streamline and improve your process of inviting customers to give a rating on Google:

 ## multiple order status